Video games coming to Netflix? Latest hiring offers a clue

 “We’re trying to figure out what are all these different ways that we can increase those points of connection, we can deepen that fandom," Peters said at the time.
 Verdu will be reporting to Peters in his new job.

 Investors seemed to be taking a wait-and-see attitude on Netflix's potential foray into video games.
-The company's stock price fell by more than 1% to around $540 in afternoon trading.
-While much of the stock market has been notching record highs recently, Netflix's shares are down by about 9% from their peak reached in January.
+The company's stock price dipped by 1% to close Thursday at $542.95.
+While much of the stock market has been notching record highs recently, Netflix's shares are down by 8% from their peak of $593.29 reached in January.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.